DamianZaremba/damianzaremba.co.uk/content/about/index.markdown

 Damian is a Linux sysadmin at heart, with a deep desire to automate systems and scale platforms.

-Experience in a wide variety of operational, engineering, research and development roles have empowered Damian to design and implement infrastructure solutions that meet business requirements at reduced cost and complexity.
+Experience in a wide variety of operational, engineering and R&D roles have empowered Damian to design and implement infrastructure solutions that meet business requirements at reduced cost and complexity.

 With a passion for complex/distributed systems, automation, solution design, testing strategies, Linux, open source methodologies, monitoring, metrics, graphing and AI, Damian is a strong asset to any team looking to architect, implement and scale infrastructure while ensuring continuous service delivery.